RigelFernandes/RigelFernandes.github.io/_posts/2018-06-24-IBM3118-sistemas-embarcados-iot.md

 -------------

-Gitbook designed to serve as a source of information to students of the discipline IBM3118 Embedded Systems and IoT at Ibmec.
+Gitbook designed to serve as an additional source of information to students of the discipline IBM3118 Embedded Systems and IoT at Ibmec.

 # Chapter 1: Introduction
 -------------